 - Invasive species management

 - Inspection and maintenance of RiverSmart homes and other bio-retention and low-impact development sites.

 These activities are reinforced through education courses focused on stormwater management and environmental restoration related to watershed protection and the conservation of native ecosystems.

 - Job readiness training

 - Career and life goal development and case management

 - Career exploration via presentations and dialogue with local green infrastructure professionals

 - CPR and first aid

 - Pesticide applicator

-Classroom activities are held at 1419 Columbia Road, NW, Washington, DC 20010, and field work occurs in proximity to six streams east of the Anacostia River and six in Rock Creek.
+Classroom activities are held at The LAYC’s Kaplan Building located at 1419 Columbia Road NW, Washington DC, and field work occurs in proximity to six streams east of the Anacostia River and six in Rock Creek.